afosdick/ecen5813/README.md

         $ touch indentikey_username.json
         ```

-3) In this fill you are to add a block of formated test that gives details on your dream Super Power if you were a super hero.
+3) In this file you are to add a block of formated test that gives details on your dream Super Power if you were a super hero.
 You need to add your hero name, your super power, if you have a cape (true/false), and if you have a cape, what the color of the cape would be.
 Example below.

   *format:*
   ```